 Director: Karen L. Swartz, M.D.

-The Mood Disorders Adult Consultation Clinic offers a one-time evaluation for patients suffering from depression or bipolar illness and under the care of a psychiatrist.
+The Adult Consultation Clinic offers a one-time evaluation for patients suffering from depression or bipolar illness and under the care of a psychiatrist.
 We offer treatment recommendations to the patient's psychiatrist.
 We do not prescribe any medications for the patient.

 The evaluation consists of a clinical interview lasting from one and one-half to three hours.
 One of our experienced consultation clinic psychiatrists will clarify your diagnosis and make recommendations regarding treatment.
-This information will be included in a report sent to your treating doctor.
+This information will be included in a report sent to your treating provider.

 Mood Disorders Adult Consultation Clinic

 - Scheduling an Appointment: Please call 410-955-5212 to speak with a member of our staff.

 - International Patients: Please contact the Johns Hopkins Medicine International: 410-955-8032

 - Assistance with Travel and Accommodations: Please contact Johns Hopkins USA: 410-735-4872